 Many parents have a vision of how they see their feeding journey unfolding.
 And, for many parents, there's often another version of the story with the way things actually play out.
 Sometimes the expectation and reality are pretty similar—other times call for more agility and acceptance.

-The only problem was my son seemed to get an upset stomach whenever he took a bottle.
-That’s when an experienced mama friend offered up a suggestion that hadn’t yet occurred to me: “Why don’t you try some new bottles?”
+The only problem was my son seemed to get an upset stomach whenever he would bottle-feed.
+That's when an experienced mama friend offered up a suggestion that hadn't yet occurred to me: "Why don't you try some new bottles?"

 In that lightbulb moment, I realized I should take the time to find products that would support our feeding journey—instead of simply "making do" (and suffering for it) with the pump and bottles I already had.
 After giving myself that permission, I discovered Dr. Brown's Natural Flow Options+ Bottles, which are clinically proven to reduce colic and mimic the flow my baby was used to from breastfeeding.
 In other words: total game changer!